mindspore-ai/docs/docs/mindpandas/docs/source_en/faq.md

 <font size=3>**Q: What should I do if the error message "health check failed, please check port: \<port>" is reported during the deployment of a multi-process compute engine?**</font>

-A: The MindPandas compute engine will start multiple processes, and each process has a corresponding port.
+A: The MindSpore Pandas compute engine will start multiple processes, and each process has a corresponding port.
 If the ports conflict, this error will be reported.
 The solutions are as follows:

 - To check whether the port that is reporting the error is occupied, you can use the shell command `netstat -tunpl|grep <port>` to check the port occupancy.
 If the port conflicts, there are two solutions:
      - Method 1: Release the occupation of the conflicting port.
      - Method 2: Modify the port used by the compute engine.
-In the MindPandas installation directory `dist_executor/modules/config/config.xml`, search for the conflicting port number and change it to another available port.
+In the MindSpore Pandas installation directory `dist_executor/modules/config/config.xml`, search for the conflicting port number and change it to another available port.
 - To check whether there is a residual process from the last startup, you can use `ps -ef |grep mindpandas/dist_executor` to check the PID of the residual process, and then manually clean up the process.

 <br/>